-YOUR VOTE IS IMPORTANT.
-Shareholders are requested to COMPLETE AND SIGN THE ACCOMPANYING FORM OF PROXY so they are received not later than 48 hours (excluding Saturdays, Sundays and holidays) prior to the time of the Meeting, or any adjournment or adjournments thereof, as applicable, in order for such proxy to be used at the Meeting, or any adjournment or adjournments thereof.
+Therefore, we strongly urge and ask all shareholders who are attending the Meeting virtually to vote their shares well in advance of the meeting date by COMPLETING AND SIGNING THE ACCOMPANYING FORM OF PROXY so they are received not later than 48 hours (excluding Saturdays, Sundays and holidays) prior to the time of the Meeting, or any adjournment or adjournments thereof, as applicable, in order for such proxy to be used at the Meeting, or any adjournment or adjournments thereof.
 Shareholders should forward their form of proxy to Odyssey by online or mail as follows:

-You can vote your shares online at the following web site: https://login.odysseytrust.com/pxlogin.
+• You can vote your shares online at the following web site: https://vote.odysseytrust.com.